Using dry firewood is the only way to keep your fire burning hot for hours on end. Wet firewood creates smoke, and it’s not a high-quality fuel.

 Factors That Influence How Fast Firewood Dries

-As I said earlier, there are several factors that influence how fast firewood dries.
+As I said earlier, several factors influence how fast firewood dries.
 Although it will always vary considerably, there are three elements of the drying process that you can keep an eye on.

-If it’s warm outside, then your wood is going to dry faster.
+If it’s warm outside, your wood will dry faster.
 Ideally, place your firewood so it’s directly in the sun for at least part of the day.

 However, you need to pay attention to the humidity, too.
 It doesn’t matter how warm it is if it’s also extremely humid.
 Humidity will only help keep the wood damp, so if you live in a humid area, then you may wish to dry your wood during spring and winter when the air is dryer.